MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 Pricing adjustments also played a role in supporting demand.
 Average selling prices declined across several categories, which helped improve inventory turnover and resale rates.

-Overall, the data suggests that the company successfully moved toward a leaner and more demand-driven assortment structure, maintaining stable sales performance while significantly reducing inventory exposure.
+Overall, the data suggests that the company successfully moved toward a leaner and more demand-driven assortment structure, maintaining stable sales performance while significantly reducing inventory.

-REPO still in work, in staturday I'll finish.